aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 ### Create your first Todo

-The AWS Mobile CLI enables you to test your API from the command line.
+The Amplify CLI enables you to test your API from the command line.

 Run the following command to create your first todo.